Part One

 Part Two

-Although humans possess the intelligence to intervene in and manipulate nature, their short-sightedness often hinders their ability to comprehend the long-term effects of their actions, a limitation rooted in their brief lifespan.
-Modern humans lack the capacity to recall events from tens of thousands, hundreds of thousands, or even millions of years ago.
-Monogamy, defined as the union of one non-blood-related man and woman, serves as a eugenic mechanism that aligns with humanity's best interests.
-This institution is the product of millions of years of human evolution, shaped by countless positive and negative reproductive experiences.
-However, modern society appears to have lost sight of the validity of this institution, with alternative forms of marriage becoming fashionable.
+Although humans possess the intelligence to intervene in and manipulate nature, their limited foresight often impairs their ability to grasp the long-term consequences of their actions—a constraint rooted in the brevity of human life.
+Modern humans are unable to recall or fully comprehend events that occurred tens of thousands, hundreds of thousands, or even millions of years ago.
+Monogamy—defined as the union of one non-consanguineous man and woman—serves as a eugenic mechanism that aligns with humanity's best interests.
+This institution is not arbitrary but the product of millions of years of evolution, shaped by the accumulated reproductive successes and failures of countless generations.
+However, modern society appears to be losing sight of the validity of this institution, with alternative forms of marriage becoming fashionable.
 Yet, no matter how intelligent humans may be, what is rooted in nature remains the soundest, most proper, and most fitting outcome.
-Natural systems have undergone extensive evolutionary processes, perfected incrementally through natural selection over millions of years.
-In contrast, human interventions often take the form of experimental and revolutionary changes, which frequently result in catastrophic consequences.

 Part Three